rds1983/Myra/README.md

 ## Building From Source Code
 1. Clone this repo.
-2. `git submodule update --init --recursive--`
+2. `git submodule update --init --recursive`
 3. Open a solution from the "build" folder.

 ## Gallery